docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.md

 event handler function for the click event at the Window object, another handler at the group object, and a third handler at the button object (the actual target).

-When the user clicks the button, the Window object’s handler is called first (during the capture phase), then the button object’s handler (during the at-target phase).
+When the user clicks the button, the Window object's handler is called first (during the capture phase), then the button object's handler (during the at-target phase).
 Finally, ScriptUI calls the handler registered with the group object (during the bubble phase).

-If you register a handler at an ancestor object of the actual event target, you can specify the third argument to [addEventListener()](control-objects.md#controlobj-addeventlistener), so that the ancestor’s handler responds only in the capture phase, not in the bubbling phase.
+If you register a handler at an ancestor object of the actual event target, you can specify the third argument to [addEventListener()](control-objects.md#controlobj-addeventlistener), so that the ancestor's handler responds only in the capture phase, not in the bubbling phase.
 For example, the following click handler, registered with the parent dialog object, responds only in the capture phase: